LesFruitsDefendus/saskatoon-ng/README.md

 **Saskatoon** is a harvest management system developed by the [Les Fruits Défendus collective](http://www.lesfruitsdefendus.org/), a volunteer-led urban fruit-picking collective hosted by [Santropol Roulant](https://santropolroulant.org/en/) in Montreal/QC.

-It is based on the [Django](https://www.djangoproject.com/) web framework and uses the [Gentelella dashboard template](https://github.com/GiriB/django-gentelella).
+It is based on the [Django](https://www.djangoproject.com/) web framework.

 ## Installation